Analysis of the optimal exercise boundary of American put options with delivery lags

-Our second contribution is an early exercise premium decomposition formula for American put options with delivery lags.
+We first develop an early exercise premium decomposition formula for the American put option with delivery lags (see (\ref{Decomposition})).
 This helps us overcome the difficulty of handling the European option price as the modified payoff.
-We show that an American put option with delivery lags can be decomposed as a European put option and another American-style derivative.
-The latter is an option for which the investor receives the Greek Theta of the corresponding European option as the running payoff, and decides an optimal stopping time to terminate the contract (see Lemma \ref{lemma1}).
-The decomposition formula (\ref{Decomposition}) in Lemma \ref{lemma1} can also be regarded as a counterpart of the early exercise premium representation of standard American options, and is crucial to the analysis of the associated optimal exercise boundary.
+We show that an American put option with delivery lags can be decomposed as a European put option and another American-style derivative as an auxiliary optimal stopping problem (see (\ref{optimal_stopping_delay_special_4})).
+The latter is an option for which the investor receives the Greek Theta of the corresponding European option as the running payoff, and decides an optimal stopping time to terminate the contract.
+The decomposition formula (\ref{Decomposition}) can also be regarded as a counterpart of the early exercise premium representation of standard American options, and is crucial to the analysis of the associated optimal exercise boundary.

-Using the free-boundary method, we then give a detailed analysis of the associated optimal exercise boundary.
-An essential difficulty herein is the non-monotonicity of the value function with respect to the stock price (a similar phenomenon also appears in \cite{Dai}).
+Using free-boundary techniques, we then give a detailed analysis of the associated optimal exercise boundary.
+An essential difficulty herein is the non-monotonicity of the difference between the value function and the payoff with respect to the stock price (a similar phenomenon also appears in \cite{Dai}).
 As a result, it is not even clear \emph{ex ante} whether the optimal exercise boundary exists or not.
 This is in contrast to standard American options, for which the value function, subtracted by the payoff, is monotonic with respect to the stock price, so the stopping and continuation regions can be easily separated.